-4. While the task of a consistency proof for analysis is still an unsolved problem, in a different direction, namely in the domain [Gebiet] of stage-free untyped [or: type-free] [stufenfreien] formalisms of combinatorial combinatory logic, proofs of the consistency have succeeded.
-The theory of "combinators" which has been formulated by H. B. Curry following Schönfinkel, is such an untyped [stufenfreier] calculus; moreover and so is the theory of "conversions" which was founded established by Church.
-Both these formal theories, whose close connection has been shown by J. B. Rosser, yield a far-reaching [weittragenden] and logically satisfying formalism for definitions [Definitionsformalismus].
-The consistency of operating with combinators (in the sense of unambiguousness) has been proved a while ago by Curry, that of the formalism of conversions recently by Church and Rosser.
+4. While the task of a consistency proof for analysis is still an unsolved problem, in a different direction, namely in the domain [Gebiet] of stage-free [stufenfreien] formalisms of combinatorial logic, proofs of the consistency have succeeded.
+Such a stage-free [stufenfreier] calculus is the theory of "combinators" which has been formulated by H. B. Curry following Schönfinkel, moreover the theory of "conversions" which was founded by Church.
+Both these formal theories, whose close connection has been shown by J. B. Rosser, yield a far reaching [weittragenden] and logically satisfying formalism for definitions [Definitionsformalismus].
+The consistency of operating with combinators (in the sense of unambiguousness) has been proved a while ago by Curry, that of the formalism of conversions newly by Church and Rosser.

-The stage free untyped [stufenfreien] combinatorical combinatory formalisms also yield a new stimulation suggestion for the formation [Gestaltung] of how systems of logistic may be constructed.
-An integration of these domains may possibly perhaps lead to a reform of the whole of logistic on the whole.
+The stage-free [stufenfreien] combinatorical formalisms also yield a new stimulation for the formation [Gestaltung] of systems of logistic.
+An integration of these domains may possibly lead to a reformation of logistic on the whole.
 Sure enough, an adequate approach for such an integration is not available yet.